-An intervention is a formal or informal meeting that includes family, loved ones, friends, and/or professionals in hopes of inspiring an addict to change their negative behaviors.
+An intervention is a planned and structured meeting that includes family, loved ones, friends, and/or professionals in hopes of inspiring a person struggling with addiction to get help.

-A discussion is held about the reality of the situation and how the addictive behavior is affecting the lives of individuals who love and care for the addict.
+A discussion is held about the reality of the situation and how addictive behavior affects the lives of individuals who love and care for the addict.
 The group will encourage the person to seek help for their addiction.

-A successful intervention is a combination of education and support with the goal of providing the addict with a structured treatment opportunity that will creative a positive change.
+A successful intervention is a combination of education and support to provide the addict with a structured treatment opportunity to create a positive change.

 It may not always be readily apparent when it is time to stage an intervention.
-It’s common for things to progress slowly in terms of the severity of a person’s misuse of drugs and/or alcohol.
+It’s common for things to progress slowly regarding the severity of a person’s misuse of drugs and/or alcohol.

 Those suffering from addiction are often in denial and struggle to face the harsh reality of their dependence and its negative effects on the lives of those around them.

 - Overdose: The person has an overdose and needs to go to the hospital.
-They are also experiencing acute health problems due to the drug and/or alcohol use.
-And they are struggling with increased mental health issues due to ongoing misuse of a substance.
+They are also experiencing acute health problems due to drug and/or alcohol use.
+And they are struggling with increased mental health issues due to ongoing substance misuse.

 - Legal Issues: The person is arrested due to drug-related behaviors and/or choices made due to the influence of drugs and/or alcohol.

 - Violence: The person harms someone while under the influence.
 This may occur during domestic violence, sexual assault, or driving under the influence.